Techtonica/curriculum/career/linked-in.md

 ### Common Mistakes & Misconceptions

-List things that apprentices might not realize, might assume at first, or should avoid.

-- LinkedIn Profile is a story of who you are becoming not everything you have been.
+- Your LinkedIn Profile is a story of who you are becoming not everything you have been.
 It does not need to be a history of every job you have ever had.
 If you worked in retail for 7 years and now want a job as a software engineer then there is no need to include the retail experience in your LinkedIn profile.
 If you do then it will hurt you in search results done by a recruiter.
 For example a recruiter will do a search for "Software Engineer" "1-3 years" experience and you will not appear although you may have 1 year of experience.
 You will appear in the search for "Software Engineer" "8-10 years" because LinkedIn counts years of work experience not specific to your title.

 - LinkedIn is Not Facebook, Instagram, or Twitter.
 Only post and comment on things that represent you as an employee.
 Keep a strict line bewteen professional and personal.
 For example I can post on LinkedIn that I am going to a Women in Tech dinner or maybe reading a book about bias in the workplace.
 If I am going to a political march on human rights then unless I am doing that as a organized sponsored company event I keep that to my Facebook page.

 ### Guided Practice

-Have the apprentices work with you as you do something step-by-step.
-This can also be fulfilled by a detailed tutorial intended for beginners.

 ### Independent Practice